hgamboa/nova-adv-inst/lab0-python.md

-#Lab 0 Installing python
+# Lab 0 Installing python

-Download python from

-Install novainstrumentation (follow instruction https://github.com/hgamboa/novainstrumentation)
+* Install python and novainstrumentation (follow instruction https://github.com/hgamboa/novainstrumentation)

-Create a github account
+* Create a github account

-Register on CodeWars (https://www.codewars.com/) with your github account
+* Register on CodeWars (https://www.codewars.com/) with your github account

-Collect 100 points.
+* Collect 100 points.
 Bring evidence to the fisrt test to complete the coding part of the test (2 values)